 If the profits from your restaurant are moving in the wrong direction (you guessed it, they’re going down, not up) several factors are probably at play.
 Perhaps some of the reasons your business is losing money are due to factors totally out of your control; for example, severe weather or city construction right outside the restaurant’s entrance.

 If you’re still unclear about why your revenues aren’t hitting the mark, try assessing the “lowest hanging fruit” variables to identify simple ways you can improve:

-- Waiting time: It’s great that you have so much demand for your product that hungry people are lining up to get their share.
+It’s great that you have so much demand for your product that hungry people are lining up to get their share.
 The downside is that these long wait time are affecting client satisfaction, and is a real deterrent to repeat business.
 When people get fed up of waiting and walk away, you lose sales.
-Consider cutting down on wait times with devices like Koomi Rover to take orders while people wait in line, and a Mobile Ordering App (Koomi+) which lets people enter orders themselves (cutting down on time and energy for your staff).
+Consider cutting down on wait times with devices like Koomi Rover to take orders while people wait in line and a Mobile Ordering App (Koomi+) which lets people enter orders themselves (cutting down on time and energy for your staff).

 3. Poor kitchen management

 Workflow at the back-of-house is crucial for preparing orders efficiently.
 Remember: time is money.
 It’s not uncommon for kitchen staff to waste precious time due to confusion about what items need to be prepared in what order.
 For better workflow, use a Kitchen Display System which is synced with your Point of Sale.
 It helps staff manage prep work as orders come in.

 4. Menu optimization

 Too many menu items can result in customer confusion, or taking too long to order.
 Consumers in 2019 typically expect restaurants to have a strong brand identity – meaning they specialize in a few items (and item categories) that they do very well.
 Consider identifying your best sellers and building a smaller menu based on what you do best, rather than offering hundreds of choices.
 This can help you save money when it comes to ordering ingredients.